Michael A. Scanlin, Ph.D., P.G.

 Her research interests in healthcare are implemented in and out of the classroom by bringing cutting-edge examples into lectures and design projects, as well as offering undergraduates the opportunity to do research.
-Her research involves experimental and computational analysis of materials and designs used in orthopedic devices, including case studies of failed hip and knee replacements.
+Her research involves experimental and computational analysis of materials and designs used in orthopaedic devices, including case studies of failed hip and knee replacements.
 Other research interests include engineering education methods to improve the confidence and performance of underrepresented students in engineering, and K-12 outreach to introduce children to engineering.

 Tomás Estrada, Ph.D.

-Assistant Professor of Engineering & Physics
+Engineering & Physics Assistant Professor

 Electrical Engineering, Control Systems